coupergateway/couper/docs/website/content/2.configuration/4.block/spa.md

   },
   {
     "default": "[]",
-    "description": "list of names to remove headers from the client response", "name": "remove_response_headers",
+    "description": "List of names to remove headers from the client response.", "name": "remove_response_headers",
     "type": "tuple (string)"
   },
   {
     "default": "",
-    "description": "key/value pairs to set as response headers in the client response", "name": "set_response_headers",
+    "description": "Key/value pairs to set as response headers in the client response.", "name": "set_response_headers",
     "type": "object"
   }